plus airfare to Denver and from Phoenix.

 Located on famous Las Vegas Boulevard, “The Strip,” around the corner from New York New York and just down the block from the Bellagio Water Fountains, Caesar’s Palace and the Forum Shops, this hotel has its own wave pool and lazy river, the perfect place to cool off from all the excitement of Vegas!Check It Out!

-The SpringHill Suites in Flagstaff is a great place to relax after a great day at the Grand Canyon.
-The hotel features all newly remodeled suites with flat screen televisions.
-The hotel has both a fitness room and indoor heated pool.Check It Out!
+The SpringHill Suites or Courtyard Marriott in Flagstaff are both contemporary, comfortable places to relax after a great day at the Grand Canyon.
+The hotels both have fitness rooms and indoor heated pools.

 A comfortable respite en route to Lake Tahoe.
 Soak in the hotel’s whirlpool or take a dip in the pool.
 Enjoy a full hot breakfast before hitting the road again the next morning.Check It Out!

 The Scottsdale Marriott at McDowell Mountains is a luxurious all-suite resort-style hotel.
 The resort features spectacular desert mountain views, spacious guest room suites, a fabulous pool and hot tub and a fitness center.Check It Out!